How to Cook Perfectly Crisp Bacon in the Oven (Without All That Greasy Splatter)

 Is bacon one of your favorite breakfast foods?
 Same.
 But maybe you're not so keen on cleaning up the grease splatters that come with cooking bacon on the stovetop.
 (Also, same.)
 Luckily, we have a go-to method that will produce perfectly crisp bacon and keep your stovetop clean.

-This spatter-free oven technique puts the "bake" back in bacon.
-It's also perfect for entertaining because you can cook multiple batches at the same time.
-Just remember that the timing will vary depending on whether you're using thick-cut bacon or regular sliced bacon like our pick, Pure Farmland Uncured Bacon.
+This splatter-free technique puts the "bake" back in bacon by cooking it in the oven.
+It's also perfect for feeding a crowd because you can cook multiple batches at the same time.
+Just remember that the timing will vary depending on whether you're using thick-cut bacon or regular sliced bacon, like our pick, Pure Farmland Uncured Bacon.

-- Line 2 rimmed baking sheets with parchment paper, then lay the bacon strips flat, making sure pieces do not overlap.
-If you're seeking extra-crisp bacon, place a wire rack on top of each baking sheet and lay the bacon strips on top of the rack.
+- Line two rimmed baking sheets with parchment paper, then lay the bacon strips flat, making sure pieces do not overlap.
+For extra-crisp bacon, place a wire rack on top of each baking sheet and lay the bacon strips on top of the rack.

 - Bake until crisp and browned, 15 to 18 minutes, or desired doneness, rotating the sheets once.